domanskim20/mdoma.github.io/_posts/2025-03-31-Data-to-Knowledge.md

 Every insight starts as a simple data point.
 It’s transformed into information, communicated as content, and ultimately becomes actionable knowledge.

 Imagine, you have a data → a daily sales numbers, this can be turn into an information → by identifying a weekend sales spike, to a content → that can be presented to show trend, then finally a knowledge → now you realize you need more weekend staff.
-This hirarchy of theory - it's a road map to better decisions.
+This hierarchy of theory - it's a road map to better decisions.